Updated from 1 April 2025 (for Corporation tax) 6 April 2025 for Income tax

 Looking at the impact on business tax, the rate of capital allowances which can be claimed as a deduction from business profits for vans is 100% of the cost, whereas for cars the rate depends on the vehicle emissions.
 It is 100% for all new and unused electric cars.
 Cars with emissions of less than 50g/km only qualify for 18% of the cost to be written off annually, or if the emissions are above 50g/km then only 6% of the cost can be claimed annually against profits.

-This has led to the increased popularity of vans as business vehicles, but care must be taken as what appears to be a van may not be for tax purposes, and some vehicles which appear to many to be cars, may in fact be treated as vans and attract the more favourable tax treatment.
+This has led to the increased popularity of vans as business vehicles, but care must be taken as what appears to be a van may not be for tax purposes, and some vehicles which appear to be cars may in fact be treated as vans and attract the more favourable tax treatment.

-The definition of car for capital allowances purposes is any mechanically propelled vehicle other than:
+The definition of a for capital allowances purposes is any mechanically propelled vehicle other than:

 - a motorcycle